-To install from the command line, simply download the appropriate .rpm file, and then run:
+To install from the command line, simply download the appropriate . rpm file, and then run:

 '''

-rpm -Uvh scons-1.3.0-1.noarch.rpm
+rpm -Uvh scons-2.0.0.final.0-1.noarch.rpm

 '''

 Or, you can use a graphical RPM package manager.
 See your package manager application's documention for specific instructions about how to use it to install a downloaded RPM.